-- CO 1: Demonstrate capacity for mathematical reasoning through analyzing, proving and explaining concepts of open set, closed set, derived set, closure of a set and compact set. - CO 2: Give argument related to convergence, continuity, completeness, compactness, connectedness in metric spaces. - CO 3: Understand and derive proofs of mathematical theorems related to limit and continuity, continuity and compactness, continuity and connectedness and uniform continuity. - CO 4: To perform RS Integration on certain type of functions for carrying out the computation fluently.
-Also to compute integral by using the fundamental theorem of calculus.
+- CO 1: Demonstrate capacity for mathematical reasoning through analyzing, proving and explaining concepts of interior points, interior and closure, open set, closed set, derived set, closure of a set and compact set. - CO 2: Give argument related to Separated sets, connected sets, components, Convergence and completeness in metric spaces. - CO 3: Understand and derive proofs of mathematical theorems related to limit and continuity, continuity and compactness, continuity and connectedness and uniform continuity. - CO 4: Differentiate between sequence and series of functions and able to solve problems related to uniform convergence and differentiation and use the polynomials to approximate a function.

-Course Title: Real Analysis-I Course Code: MMSL-1331
+Course Title: Real Analysis Course Code: MMSL-1331

-Eight questions of equal marks (16 marks each) are to be set, two in each of the four Sections (A-D).
+Eight questions of equal marks (14 marks each) are to be set, two in each of the four Sections (A-D).
 Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one question from each section.
 The fifth question may be attempted from any Section.

 Set Theory: Finite, countable and uncountable sets.
-Metric spaces: Definition and examples, open sets, closed sets, compact sets, elementary properties of compact sets, K- cells, compactness of K- cells, Compact subsets of Euclidean space R^K , P erfect sets, The Cantor set.
+Metric spaces; open balls, closed balls, open and closed sets, Neighborhood, limit points, interior points, interior and closure, k- cells, compactness of k-cells, Compact subsets of Euclidean space R^k, Perfect sets, The Cantor set.